 Podcasts are taking over.
-112 million Americans have listened to a podcast.
-67 million listen monthly and 42 million listen weekly.
+Over 124 million Americans have listened to a podcast.
+At least 73 million listen monthly and 48 million listen weekly.
 That’s a lot of people and a lot of time!
 So many exciting and informative stories are being created through podcasts.
 Have you jumped into the podcast world yet?
 We’ve got the perfect art podcast list for you to start.

 There are podcasts for every topic, and art podcasts are no exception.
 Though it’s an auditory medium, podcasts can paint a very visual picture.
 Listening to art podcasts you might join a celebrity strolling through a museum, jump back in time to learn the cultural influences that shaped an artist or dive deep into the examination of a painting.

-Podcasts are perfect for road trips, a long commute or while you’re working in the studio.
+Podcasts are perfect for taking a walk or while you’re working in the studio.
 Download the episode, pop those headphones in and get inspired with these top twelve podcasts.

 Top Art Podcasts to Explore